 Use Big Dipper to locate Hunting Dogs

 Tonight, or any March evening, look for the Big Dipper in the northeast sky.
 This asterism, or star pattern – one of the most noticeable from Northern Hemisphere locations – is part of the constellation Ursa Major, the Great Bear.
 And, if you can find the Big Dipper, you can also find two Hunting Dogs seen by the ancient stargazers to be nipping at the Bear’s heels.
-The Hunting Dogs are a separate constellation: tiny Canes Venatici.
+In like manner, the Hunting Dogs are a separate constellation: tiny Canes Venatici.

-The most famous object in this region of the sky is M51, the Whirlpool Galaxy.
-It is beautiful when seen through telescopes and appears dramatic in photographs.
+Additionally, the most famous object in this region of the sky is M51, the Whirlpool Galaxy.
+It is beautiful, indeed, when seen through telescopes and appears dramatic in photographs.

-And there’s another faint object at the extreme edge of Canes Venatici that your binoculars should pick up.
-This object is M3, a globular star cluster located some 48,000 light-years away.
+But, there’s also another faint object at the extreme edge of Canes Venatici that your binoculars should pick up.
+This object is Messier 3, or M3, a globular star cluster located some 48,000 light-years away.

-Not sure how to find Arcturus?
-Remember to follow the arc of the Big Dipper’s handle in order to locate this star, as shown on the chart below:
+But, if you’re not sure which star is Arcturus … remember to follow the arc of the Big Dipper’s handle in order to locate this star, as shown on the chart below:

-Bottom line: How to use the Big Dipper to find the constellation Canes Venatici the Hunting Dogs.
+Bottom line: Find out how to use the Big Dipper to find the constellation Canes Venatici, also known as the Hunting Dogs, which contains the stars Chara and Asterion.